Charleston will soon close on 32 oft-flooded townhomes in the Church Creek basin

 The purchases were made with a mitigation grant from the Federal Emergency Management Agency.
 The total price for all of the Bridge Pointe Townhomes, which are near the Shadowmoss Golf Club in West Ashley, is $5.1 million, city spokesman Jack O'Toole said.

-The gray-painted homes, built in 1987 according to county property records, currently sit abandoned, with overgrown foliage and forgotten recycling and trash bins sitting in the road.
-Charleston has not awarded a demolition contract, but the city hopes to do that by late July.
+The gray-painted homes, built in 1987, according to county property records, currently sit abandoned, with overgrown foliage and forgotten recycling and trash bins sitting in the road.
+Charleston has not awarded a demolition contract, but the city hopes to by late July.

 O'Toole did not provide a cost estimate for demolition, which is a necessary part of buying out flooded homes.
-It's unclear, however, how the land will be used after the structures are pulled down.
+It's unclear how the land will be used after the structures are pulled down.

 "The city will be removing the asphalt and re-seeding and is continuing to plan for how that area will look, exactly, as greenspace," O'Toole said.